HebID: Detecting Social Identities in Hebrew-language Political Text: Identity Definitions: Codebook

 \textbf{Zionist.} Affirmation of Zionist symbols and values, such as Jewish immigration to Israel (Aliyah), connections between Israel and the Jewish diaspora, national pride, IDF enlistment, national unity, symbolic expressions such as the positive references to the Israeli flag, national anthem and collective sacrifice (e.g., references to Memorial Day, families of fallen soldiers).
-Also includes references relating to Israel's struggle against antisemitism and BDS.\\ Note that: \begin{enumerate} \item This definition draws on the Declaration of Independence, which defines Israel as the homeland of all Jews while committing to full equality for all its citizens, including minority groups. \item This identity includes expressions of dedication to Israel's well-being or future (``to serve the country,'' ``for the future of the country''). \item This identity does not include general mentions of antisemitism without connection to Israel, references to soldiers unrelated to enlistment or national service. \end{enumerate}
+Also includes references relating to Israel's struggle against antisemitism and BDS.\\ Note that: \begin{enumerate} \item This definition draws on the Declaration of Independence, which defines Israel as the homeland of the Jewish people. \item This identity includes expressions of dedication to Israel's future, strength and prosperity (``to serve the country,'' ``for the future of the country''). \end{enumerate}